 Although Younger arose in the context of state proceedings, the Court of Appeals noted that "in no case that we have been able to discover has a federal court enjoined a federal prosecutor's investigation or presentment of an indictment."
 Id. at 69.
-The Court observed that a federal prosecution "afford[s] defendants, after indictment, a federal forum in which to assert their defenses - including those based on the Constitution."
+The court observed that a federal prosecution "afford[s] defendants, after indictment, a federal forum in which to assert their defenses - including those based on the Constitution."
 Id.
-"Congress has established a comprehensive set of rules governing federal criminal prosecutions," the court explained, id. at 71, and "Rule 12(b)(1) of the Federal Rules of Criminal Procedure permits any defendant to raise by motion, after indictment but before trial, a defense based on 'defects in the institution of the prosecution," which therefore "suggests that appellant's constitutional challenge is not to be raised in a preindictment civil injunctive action."
-Id. at 70.
-To do so, the court added, would "undermine the final judgment rule" in criminal cases and "encourage a flood of disruptive civil litigation[.]"
-Id. at 71.
+"Congress has established a comprehensive set of rules governing federal criminal prosecutions," the court explained, id. at an equitable remedy."
+Id. at 69 (quoting Younger, 401 U.S. at 46).